Gliese 318

 Gliese 318 is a white dwarf in the constellation Pyxis.
-Its spectral type is DA5.5 and it has a visual magnitude of 11.85, which lies 26 light years away.
+Its spectral type is DA5.5 and it has a visual magnitude of 11.85, and lies 27.8 ly away.

 The star was too faint to have had its parallax measured by the Hipparcos satellite.
-Earth-based measurement gives its parallax as 113.63 ± 1.97 milliarcseconds, yielding a distance of 28.7 ± 0.5 light-years.
-It is around 45% as massive as the Sun but has only 0.15% its luminosity.
+Earth-based measurement in 2009 gave its parallax as 113.63±1.97 milliarcseconds, yielding a distance of 28.7±0.5 light-years; this parallax measurement has since been substantially improved by Gaia.